atdichev/EnvReader/README.md

 # EnvReader
 A Java configuration management solution based on annotations.
-Currently the supported return types are int,float,double,String and boolean.
 By default properties are read from system environment variables but you can easily provide your own implementations to read from other locations and formats like JSON,TOML, YAML etc.